learn-co-curriculum/javascript-pure-functions/README.md

 value, it will still set the value on the input, no matter how many times you run the function.

 Pure functions are by definition idempotent since all they do is take input values and return an output value.
 If the output values stay the same, so will the result.
-An idempotent function, however, is not always pure function.
+An idempotent function, however, is not always a pure function.
 An idempotent function can still have side-effects, for example, removing an item in a database.
 The function can be called several times, and the item will still be gone.